dynamiccodePL/PHPMetar/README.md

 # PHPMetar
-PHPMetar is a simple class to decode METAR code.
+PHP METAR decoder is a simple class to decode METAR codes.

 # Example use